tum-esm/em27-retrieval-pipeline/scripts/manual-queue/README.md

 **`add-days-without-outputs-to-queue.py`: For _major_ and _minor_ releases.**

-Days where the ifgs exist in the proffast output, but there is no result for the currently configured version yet.
-Used, when upgrading to a newer proffast version and recomputing things.
+Days where the interferograms exist in the Proffast output, but there is no result for the currently configured version yet.
+Used, when upgrading to a newer Proffast version and recomputing things.

 <br/>

 **`add-failed-days-to-queue.py`: For _patch_ releases.**

-Days where the ifgs exist in the proffast output and the proffast output for this version has failed.
-Used when a fix has been deployed in the pylot or the proffast.
+Days where the interferograms exist in the Proffast output and the Proffast output for this version has failed.
+Used when a fix has been deployed in the Pylot or the Proffast.